 With its strong fundamentals, LCTX could be a top biotech penny stock to buy now.

 Orgenesis Inc is personalized cell and gene therapy (CGTs) for different kinds of diseases, including cancer, genetic disorders, rare disorders, immunodeficiencies, and many more.

 The Maryland biotech company has several therapies on its pipeline, including therapies for chronic pancreatitis and osteoarthritis available for clinical use.

-In late November, the company scheduled to receive up to €32 Million from the Greek government for its POCare Centers, with operational collaborations with Johns Hopkins University in Maryland and Hospital Infantil Universitario Niño Jesús in Madrid.
+In late last year, the company receive up to €32 Million from the Greek government for its POCare Centers, with operational collaborations with Johns Hopkins University in Maryland and Hospital Infantil Universitario Niño Jesús in Madrid.

 Unlike most biotech companies stuck waiting for positive outcomes from their clinical trials, Orgenesis has working partnerships that can generate net income for the company.

 These collaborations provide significant cost reductions for its operations while accelerating development of cell and gene therapy pipelines.
 These provide a potentially positive 2022 for Orgenesis from a development perspective, giving it good momentum.

 In fact, its second quarter earnings report showed a revenue increase of $7.2 million, this is mainly because of the COVID-19 pandemic as POCare Centers were focused on SARS-CoV-2 testing.

 Its global network supply chain also supported the development and commercialization of new cell therapies.